Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Markovian regime

-Under the Weisskopf-Wigner or Markovian approximation, the continuum is nonstructured, which leads to an infinite bandwidth with a constant spectral density $J(E) = J$.
-In this case, the energy shift $\De(E)$ in Eq.~(\ref{De}) vanishes, and the effective Hamiltonian~(\ref{Heff+-}) becomes energy-independent,
+Under the Weisskopf-Wigner or Markovian approximation, the continuum is nonstructured, which leads to an infinite bandwidth with a constant spectral density $J(\om) = J$.
+In this limit, there are no band edges and $J(E)$ is nowhere zero, so neither BOCs nor BICs can exist.
+The absence of these bound states leads to completely dissipative dynamics.
+In addition, the energy shift $\De(E)$ in Eq.~(\ref{De}) vanishes, and the effective Hamiltonian~(\ref{Heff+-}) becomes energy-independent,

 with $\Si^\pm=\mp\im \Ga$, and $\Ga=\pi J$.
 According to Eq.~(\ref{QPhi+}), Eq.~(\ref{qt}) collapses into a more concise form